 Benefits of Re-Roofing in Spring

-Summer (December to February): Not Always the Best Choice
+Summer (December to February): Proceed with Caution

 Challenges of Re-Roofing in Summer